View our Covid-19 Response Learn More- Click to Dismiss

 1. If the student is determined to be not eligible, exit the student from special education.

-After a Reevaluation IEP Meeting
+After the Review of a Reevaluation

 Specialized Evaluations